stormasm/nunotes/engine-q/nushell-table-syntax.md

-Here is what a table looks like in nushell, which is different from engine-q.
+Here is what a table looks like in nushell.

 ```rust
 [[a b]; [jim susie] [3 4]]